EricWay1024/Homological-Algebra-Notes/README.md

 Contributions are welcome!
 These notes are supposed to be constantly updated, and that requires collaborative efforts.
 If you find a typo, error, or have suggestions for improvement, feel free to submit a pull request.
 You can also open an issue to report any problems or ask questions.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for further instructions on how to contribute.

 If you make any contribution, you will be mentioned in the acknowledgements below.
 Please indicate your preferred name when opening an issue or making a pull request.
-Your GitHub user name will be used in a lack of a preferred name.
+Your GitHub user name will be used by default if no preference is given.

 ## Acknowledgements